 For a given time, this model estimates the amount of defocus at a particular camera.
-The model is a function of telemetered temperatures and secular terms.
-The temperature dependent part of the model is taken from Di Nino et al. 2008 while the long-term secular trend is a more recent determination given in Niemi et al., 2010.
-In addition to the temperature terms and secular double exponential, the model includes zero point offsets characterizing the focus offsets between cameras and channels.
+The model is a function of telemetered temperatures and secular non-thermal terms.
+The temperature-dependent part of the model is taken from Di Nino et al. 2008 while the long-term secular component is based on more recent fits given in Niemi et al., 2010.
+In addition to the temperature terms and secular fits, the model includes zero point offsets characterizing the focus offsets between cameras and channels.

 The interface to the model presents you with the following input choices:

 - the focus position calculated by the model,

 - an actual measured focus position if available,